-The L2 cache is bypassed when the access is noncacheable. $MCNTL.NC_CACHE$ is not used on the L2 cache.
+The L2 cache is bypassed when the access is noncacheable.
+MCNTL.NC_CACHE is not used in the L2 cache.

 M.2 Cache Coherency Protocols

 The CPU uses the enhanced MOESI cache-coherence protocol; these letters are acronyms for cache line states as follows: